burzum/cakephp-file-storage/readme.md

 Credits
 -------

-Thanks to Larry Masters and the CakeDC for the chance to work with a great team and Jitka Koukalová for her excelent advice in programming related questions she gave me some years ago.
-You guys and girls made me a better programmer! :)
+Thanks to Larry Masters and the [CakeDC](http://cakedc.com) for the chance to work with a great team and Jitka Koukalová for her excellent advice in programming related questions she gave me some years ago.
+You guys and girls made me a better programmer!